rissh/ReactRouteAppwrite/video-notes.md

 1. Create an account on appwrite.io
 2. Create a project
-3. Select a plarform - Select `Web App`
+3. Select a platform - Select `Web App`
-4. Set `localhost` as the host name and give your app a name
+4. Set `localhost` as the hostname and give your app a name
 5. Install SDK and add to react app (appwriteConfig.js)

 ```